sean-dougherty/cuda-edu/README.md

 ```

 ## Threads Dispatcher

+*Warning!
+The Threads Dispatcher currently has no notion of execution synchronization at
+the scope of the warp.
+This means that you cannot count on threads in a warp executing
+in lockstep.
+Threads in a warp are only synchronized in the same sense as threads in
+a block, that is, via __synchthreads().
+This is currently an open issue:
+https://github.com/sean-dougherty/cuda-edu/issues/1 .
+It will be resolved ASAP*

 This dispatcher provides proper parallelism, using an OS thread for each Cuda thread.
 This
 means *__syncthreads()* will work.
 Unfortunately, this can result in *a lot* of OS threads